inpsyde/reusable-workflows/docs/ddev-playwright.md

 3. If the Ngrok auth token is provided, it sets up Ngrok.
 Ngrok can be needed if some third-party service, e.g., webhooks, must access the website.
    1. Launches Ngrok, using `vendor/bin/ddev-share` from [inpsyde/ddev-tools](https://github.com/inpsyde/ddev-tools) by default.
    2. Saves the URL to the specified env variable, `BASEURL` by default.
-4. Installs Playwright and its dependencies via the provided command, such as `yarn install && yarn playwright install --with-deps` or `ddev pw-install-host` from [inpsyde/ddev-wordpress-plugin-template](https://github.com/inpsyde/ddev-wordpress-plugin-template).
+4. Installs Playwright and its dependencies via the provided command, such as `npm install && npx playwright install --with-deps` or `ddev pw-install-host` from [inpsyde/ddev-wordpress-plugin-template](https://github.com/inpsyde/ddev-wordpress-plugin-template).
-5. Runs Playwright tests via the provided command, such as `yarn playwright test` or `ddev pw-host test` from [inpsyde/ddev-wordpress-plugin-template](https://github.com/inpsyde/ddev-wordpress-plugin-template).
+5. Runs Playwright tests via the provided command, such as `npx playwright test` or `ddev pw-host test` from [inpsyde/ddev-wordpress-plugin-template](https://github.com/inpsyde/ddev-wordpress-plugin-template).

 It is possible to add any env variables for the "host" and for DDEV.